-For river trout deer hair emergers, CDC uprights and things like the Paul Proctor’s APT do a lot of our dry fly work.
-Then PTNs and hare’s ears are some of the most effective nymphs.
+For river trout, deer hair emergers, CDC uprights and things like Paul Proctor’s APT (all-purpose terrestrial) do a lot of our dry fly work.
+For nymph fishing, PTNs and hare’s ears are some of the most effective patterns.

 The fly box for loch fishing is bigger with a vast array of flies to target trout at different depths, during specific hatches or to fish lures, or loch style or on the top.

 For pike we like the UFO patterns and lots of other baitfish imitations too.